codefresh-io/cap-docs.codefresh.io/_docs/testing/security-scanning.md

 max-width="60%"
 %}

-You can also attach Analysis Reports on Codefresh builds using the [test reporting feature]({{site.baseurl}}/docs/testing/test-reports/).
+You can also attach Analysis Reports to Codefresh builds using the [test reporting feature]({{site.baseurl}}/docs/testing/test-reports/).

 {% highlight yaml %}
 {% raw %}